city

 A 2012 study showed that employees are three times more engaged when pursuing intrinsically motivated goals at work than pursuing extrinsically motivated goals.
 McKinsey research backs this up, revealing that intrinsically motivated employees show 46% higher job satisfaction and are 32% more committed to their jobs.

-Don’t just impose goals on your staff.
-Instead, let employees tell you what they want to achieve and, if possible, connect their individual goals and motivations to the firm’s future success.
+Don’t just impose arbitrary smart goals on your staff.
+Instead, let employees tell you what they want to achieve and, if possible, connect their individual goals and motivations to the firm’s future success by involving your team and securing their buy-in.

 We all like to be recognized for a job well done.
 If staff work hard and achieve challenging goals, remember to celebrate them.
 Use tangible numbers from Smokeball’s Law Firm Insights to inform bonuses or incentives, taking the guesswork out of identifying consistent outperformance.